rq/django-rq/README.rst

             'PORT': 6379,
             'DB': 0,
             'PASSWORD': 'some-password',
-            # time in seconds after which the unfinished job should be failed
-            # default for all queues
             'DEFAULT_TIMEOUT': 360,
         },
         'high': {
             'URL': os.getenv('REDISTOGO_URL', 'redis://localhost:6379'), # If you're on Heroku
             'DB': 0,
-            # overwrite default's queue
             'DEFAULT_TIMEOUT': 500,
         },
         'low': {